 - Best Patios

-After your taste buds are happy, just enjoy the city!
+After your taste buds are happy, just enjoy the city.
 With so many people in town for the Rock ‘N’ Roll Marathon, you won’t have a hard time staying entertained.
-If you’re going bar-hopping, check out Midtown or jump on a party bike!
+If you’re bar-hopping, check out Midtown.
 If you have a big group, hitch a ride on the Honky Tonk Party Express.

 Don’t Leave Nashville Without:

 - Seeing Broadway at night (Top stops: Acme, Tootsies, Paradise Park, Robert’s, Honky Tonk Central)

 - Hearing live music (Listening Room Cafe, The Sutler, 3rd and Lindsley)

 - Eating Southern style (Puckett’s, The Southern, Loveless Cafe, Pancake Pantry, Arnold’s, Hattie B’s, Rotier’s)